 Peer assisted study sessions (PASS)

-If you’re a 100 level student attending Peer-Assisted Study Sessions (PASS) is a great way to get help to succeed at University.
+If you’re studying a 100 level paper, attending Peer-Assisted Study Sessions (PASS) is a great way to succeed at University.
 The more sessions you attend, the greater the benefits!

 Peer Assisted Study Sessions are fun group-based study sessions led by an experienced student who has successfully completed the course.

 The Conference Support Group is a peer-led programme designed to support postgraduate students who are preparing to offer a conference presentation for the first time.
 PhD and Master’s students with conference presentation experience are trained to give constructive feedback on delivery style, structuring a presentation and engaging an audience in a supportive environment.